aautar/display-toggle-fx/README.md

 This is small library that addresses a few issues when working with CSS transitions & elements that need to transition to or from the `display:none` state.

-- When transitioning "in" and going from `display:none` to a display state where the element is part of the document flow (e.g. `display:block`), [Reflow](https://developer.mozilla.org/en-US/docs/Glossary/Reflow) much occur.
-If not, the element is displayed instanlty in the DOM, in its final state (as if all transitions have been instantly played to completion).
+- When transitioning "in" and going from `display:none` to a display state where the element is part of the document flow (e.g. `display:block`), [reflow](https://developer.mozilla.org/en-US/docs/Glossary/Reflow) must occur.
+If not, the element is displayed instantly in the DOM, in its final state (as if all transitions have been instantly played to completion).

-- When transitioning "out" and going to `display:none`, the `display:none` CSS rule must be applied after all transitions effects are played to completion.
+- When transitioning "out" and going to `display:none`, the `display:none` CSS rule must be applied after all transition effects are played to completion.
 If not, the element will disappear instantly, before any transition effects are rendered.

 ## Philosophy